SkelegonDK/portfolio/src/pages/project/Synthesia.md

 The videos also needed to be localized for different regions, so we created a template that could be easily localized for different regions.
 Processes were also put in place to make sure that the videos were localized in a timely manner.

-Resulting in 30+ videos that were localized for different regions.
+Resulting in 30+ videos that were localized for different regions, and all was done in Synthesia Studio.